Psycojoker/wargod/README.md

 I recommend you to put this command in your crontab.

+# Installation

+You need:

+* feedparser
+* redability-lxml (and lxml since it's not in it's dependancies for the moment)

+So on debian and debian-based:

+    sudo aptitude install python-feedparser python-lxml
+    sudo pip install readability-lxml

 # Inspiration/credit

 WarGod can be describe as minimalist version of